7 Ways to Make Bean Supports for Climbing Beans

 Make a Bean Teepee Trellis

-As the name suggests the canes or poles are arranged in a teepee structure and tied at the top with a rope or wire.
+As the name suggests, the canes or poles are arranged in a teepee structure and tied at the top with a rope or wire.
 If the teepee is too large, then too much productive soil is left in the centre.
 Alternatively, grow a quick crop of lettuce or radish in the centre space.
-The lettuce in particular will enjoy the moisture and the growing shade created by the young bean plants.
+The lettuce, in particular, will enjoy the moisture and the growing shade created by the young bean plants.

 Several small teepees, each built out of four or five uprights, can be placed in a row.
 Since I also like to grow several different varieties of beans, but not too many of each variety, the ‘teepees-in-a-row’ system suits my crop size.
 The only snag can be that one side of the row receives a bit less sun and light.